Observance of Christmas by country: Uruguay

-In addition to traditional Christmas decorations, it is common among Uruguayan Christians to put up a balcony banner with an illustration of the nativity scene that reads "Christmas with Jesus".
-These banners were launched in 2016 as part of a campaign carried out by the Catholic Church in Uruguay to "raise awareness about the true meaning of the holiday" in a highly secular country.
+In addition to traditional Christmas decorations, it is common among Uruguayan Christians to display a balcony banner depicting the Nativity scene and bearing the phrase "Christmas with Jesus".
+These banners were introduced in 2016 as part of a campaign by the Catholic Church in Uruguay to "raise awareness about the true meaning of the holiday" in a highly secular country.
 Pope Francis welcomed the initiative and was photographed with one in the Vatican City.